shuyanhui/HD/README.md

 Again, we've deconstructed.
 Here particularly, we're looking at a very, very deconstructed area.
 See what this story line is really about it.
 It is setting the thematic atmosphere for the correct life, that thematic atmosphere of bringing your cognitive gift that arises in the right environment with the right perspective to be able to find those beings you can assimilate with, those beings who are going to enrich your life as you enrich theirs and bring success.

 Without the assimilation it doesn't work.
-Here is somebody, that within their design, they are a 59/6, 40/37\(-\)two of the three social channels.
+Here is somebody, that within their design, they are a 59/6, 40/37 two of the three social channels.
 The 40/37, the channel of Community and Assimilation.
 All of those things are deeply integrated into their design.
 To look at this person on the surface is very simple for me because I know the one thing that is getting in the way is their emotional system.
 It's a very, very powerful emotional system.
 It's very easy for that emotional system to absolutely distort this life.
 You have somebody with a totally open G Center, so they're very, very vulnerable at the identity level.
 It's very easy for them to be overwhelmed emotionally.

 Again, there are so many factors in what brings perfection into a life.
 That 55.4, again we have to see that from the physical point of view.
 This person needs to be in that environment where assimilation is going to take place.
 Yet, at the same time, they have to be physically healthy which means that their dietary regimen is very, very important to them.
 All of these things come into place because we see here in the story line that Color is very, very important.The Personality North Node 29.6 Story Line